laurabpaulsen/Programming-for-the-Humanities-E22/lesson/lesson_05.md

 ## Word Count with Strings and Dictionaries ##

-From lesson 4, we know that dictionaries are contain key-value pairs.
-We can use this data type to generate a word count dictionary, but we need a method for setting a the initial count of a new word.
-Conveniently, dictionaries come the the `.setdefault()`, a method to set default values in dictionaries.
+`.setdefault()` provides a method to set default values in dictionaries.
 Use the method to ensure that a key exists in a dictionary and create a word count function in `recommender.py`

 ```py